wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/from_node.md

 ```

-NOTE: Be careful to always use `|from` if when multiple different streams will be used.
+NOTE: Be careful to always use `|from` when multiple different streams will be used.

 Example: